Rationing and shortages in WW1

 for 'Charlotte's Beastly War' by James Melik, reproduced with permission

-Other records state that coal was rationed towards the end of the war and that it hit people hard.
+Other records state that coal was rationed towards the end of the war and that it hit people hard because coal was effectively the only form of energy for heating and cooking.
 However the ration card does not confirm this.
 I originally wondered if coal rations were not for individuals but for households, and this has since been confirmed - see the box below.

 Britain had plenty of its own coal.
 So presumably the shortage was due to miners who had been drafted to the fighting front.
 If you can add further information, please get in touch.